Substantive equality: Canada

-Canada

-R v Kapp 2008 SCC 41

 The case of R v Kapp was instrumental in shifting the focus from formal equality to substantive equality in Canadian jurisprudence.
 In 1998, the Canadian government granted a communal fishing license exclusively to members of three Aboriginal bands for a period of 24 hours in the Fraser river that allowed them the right to fish and sell their catch.
 The appellants consisted mainly of a group of non-Aboriginal commercial fishermen who protested against the license and were subsequently charged with fishing at a prohibited time.
 The fishermen argued that they were being unfairly discriminated against on the basis of race under section 15(1) of the Canadian Charter of Rights and Freedoms.
 However, the Crown upheld the decision that the government did not violate section 15 of the charter, and found that decision could not be discriminatory as section 15(1) and 15(2) work together to prevent discrimination and protect vulnerable individuals in society.
 Section 15(1) aims to prevent discrimination against marginalized and disadvantaged groups, while section 15(2) aims to combat discrimination through affirmative action.
 The Crown dismissed the appeal as under section 15(2) the Government has the power to implement affirmative action programs in order to advance the aboriginal bands access to jobs and resources.
-The law can be understood as using substantive measures in R v Kapp as it recognizes that equal treatment does not result in the same opportunities across groups.
-Instead, the law acknowledged that substantive equality is necessary to ensure the development of disadvantaged and marginalized individual's access to opportunities.
+The law can be understood as using substantive measures in R v Kapp as it recognizes that equal treatment (formal equal opportunity) does not result in the same opportunities across groups.
+Instead, the law acknowledged that substantive equality is necessary to ensure the development of disadvantaged and marginalized individual's access to equality of outcomes.

+European Union

+The substantive equality embraced by Court of Justice of the European Union focuses on equality of outcomes for group characteristics and group outcomes.